Skip to main content

 Design, implementation, and evaluation of the next generation communication network concept for Public Protection and Disaster Relief agencies (G.C., Politis and Pfluegel).
 Supported by network operators and industry, it provides security, privacy, seamless mobility, quality of service, and reliability support for mission-critical Private Mobile Radio voice and broadband data services.
 This work was published in IEEE Wireless Communications (2019).

-Multimedia Quality of Experience (N. Barman & Martini).
-Recent years have seen increasing growth and popularity of 3D video applications and services.
-They have been supported by the increasing 3D video content, affordable 3D displays, and standardization activities.
-However, not much attention has been given to how these technologies, along the end-to-end chain from content capture to display, affect user perception and whether the overall experience of 3D video users is satisfactory or not.
+Multimedia Quality of Experience (Martini, N. Barman).
+Recent years have seen an increasing growth and popularity of multimedia applications and services.
+It is important to establish how the end-to-end chain, from content capture to display, affects the user perception and whether the overall experience of users is satisfactory or not.

 While interactive gaming video streaming applications have received much attention, passive gaming video streaming, in-spite of its huge success and growth in recent years, has seen much less interest from the research community.
 For the continued and future growth of such services, the end user gaming quality of experience must be controlled and maximized to ensure user acceptance.
-A study investigating this issue was published in IEEE Access (2019).
+Studies investigating this issue were published in IEEE Access (2019) and in IEEE Transactions on Circuits and Systems for Video Technology (2021).

 Research by Kingston University into methods for building ubiquitous Mobile Ad-Hoc Networks (MANETs), quality of service in streaming, and machine learning have led to: